ironbar/arc25/docs/05_Solution_Summary.md

 Then I started doing the first experiments with hindsight relabeling.
 I manually created tasks that were so far from the training distribution that the model was unable to solve them.
 For example, below you can see a task with 25 squares of different colors.
-The first visualization shows the best prediction for each epoch, the second shows how the accuracy distribution evolved during the epochs.
+The first visualization shows the best prediction for each epoch, and the second shows how the accuracy distribution evolved during the epochs.
 Notice how on the first epoch the prediction is very poor, and the accuracy distribution shows that no matter how many predictions are generated with the base model, it will be impossible to solve the task.